A practical guide to Confluence AI chatbot integration in 2026

 These are specialized platforms built specifically to connect AI to knowledge sources like Confluence.
 You can find them on the Atlassian Marketplace or as standalone services you can connect in minutes.

-The upside: These tools are built for this exact job.
-They usually offer advanced features like deploying the same bot in Slack, Teams, and on your website.
-You can often customize the AI’s persona and even combine knowledge from other places like Google Docs or Notion.
+• The upside: These tools are built for this specific job.
+They often offer features like deploying the same bot in Slack, Teams, and on your website.
+You can customize the AI's persona and even combine knowledge from other places like Google Docs or Notion.
 Many are also designed for non-technical users.
-For example, eesel AI’s Confluence integration is a one-click setup that gets you going in minutes without needing a developer.
+For example, eesel AI's Confluence integration is a one-click setup that gets you going in minutes without needing a developer.

-Things to consider: The market is crowded, and the quality varies a lot.
+• Things to consider: The market offers many options.
 Choosing the right one means looking closely at security, features, and price.
-Unfortunately, many vendors hide their pricing and force you to sit through a sales demo just to see the product, making it tough to compare your options.
+Some vendors may require a demo to see the full feature set.

 This video demonstrates how Atlassian Intelligence can be used within Confluence to enhance productivity.